Claire Dean

 Written by:Claire Dean

-Cusco is a fascinating city and a Unesco World Heritage Site that receives thousands of tourists and travelers every year.
-This imperial city in Peru has well-preserved colonial architecture, surrounded by several ruins and Spanish colonial buildings, making Cusco a city where you can experience an incredibly rich history that attracts people from all over the world.
-Just one example is The church of Santo Domingo, which was built on top of The Temple of The Sun - the most important temple of the Inca Empire, during the Spanish conquest.
-This high-altitude Inca city has a fascinating history, however, the question remains, is Cusco a safe destination to visit in Peru?
+Cusco is a fascinating city and a UNESCO World Heritage Site that receives thousands of tourists and travelers every year.
+Peruvian cities like Lima and Cusco are visited by thousands of tourists every year.
+Cusco, the imperial city in Peru, has well-preserved colonial architecture, surrounded by several ruins, pre-Columbian remnants, Inca palaces, and Spanish colonial buildings.
+This makes Cusco a city where you can experience an incredibly rich history that attracts people from all over the world.
+Just one example is The church of Santo Domingo, which was built on top of The Temple of The Sun, and dedicated to the sun god Inti.
+The most important temple of the Inca Empire, during the Spanish conquest.
+This high-altitude Inca city has a fascinating history.
+However, the question remains: Is Cusco a safe destination to visit in Peru?
+Read on for how to stay safe in the Inca capital!

 General Safety

-Tourism is the main source of income for Cusco, the authorities are doing their best to protect travelers from any kind of crime that might happen there.
-However, petty crime in tourist areas does occur and travelers need to protect their personal belongings at all times.
-Certain areas of Cusco such as around the San Pedro Market, are more prone than others as you are wandering the cobblestone streets of the city.
-Just like in many large cities which attract many tourists, taxis and public transportation are not reliable and people can become victims of robbers and thieves there.
+Tourism is the main source of income for Cusco, as people come in droves to visit the pre Inca and colonial sites.
+The authorities are doing their best to protect travelers from any kind of crime.
+However, petty crime in tourist areas does occur.
+So, travelers need to protect their personal belongings at all times.
+Certain areas of Cusco, such as around the San Pedro Market, are more prone than others.
+So you need to be careful as you wander the cobblestone streets of the city.
+Just like in many large cities that attract many tourists, taxis and public transportation are not reliable.
+All people, not just tourists, can become victims of robbers and thieves.
 Most taxis in Cusco are safe, but there are some bogus taxis where travelers have been robbed.
 Always use one of the official companies.
-If you decide to drive in Cusco, bear in mind that driving standards in Peru are poor.
+If you decide to drive in Cusco, bear in mind that driving standards in Peru are generally poor.
 Bus crashes are common, especially at night.
-If you are staying in Cusco for a long time, the Combis are also a cheaper and a reliable means of transportation.
+If you are staying in Cusco for a long time, the Combis are a cheaper and a reliable means of transportation.
+However pick pickpockets are known to use combis also.

 Pickpockets

-The risk of being pickpocketed in Cusco is generally high in locations frequented by tourists and street crime in Cusco can be an issue.
+The risk of being pickpocketed in Cusco is generally high in locations frequented by tourists, and street crime in Cusco can be an issue.
 Pay special attention when withdrawing cash from ATMs, since thieves only want your money.
-You should always give them money and and valuables, to avoid any more serious consequences.
-Remember that street crime is rarely violent and is usually opportunist, so never leave your valuables unattended and don’t flash, cell phones or cameras around and you will avoid a number of issues.
+You should always give them money and valuables to avoid any more serious consequences.
+Remember that street crime is rarely violent and is usually opportunistic, so never leave your valuables unattended and don’t flash cell phones or cameras around, and you will avoid serious issues.

 Pickpocket